SebastianUA/terraform/heroku/examples/heroku_build/README.md

-# Work with AWS HEROKU_BUILD via terraform
+# Work with HEROKU_BUILD via terraform

 A terraform module for making HEROKU_BUILD.